 Williamson’s passion for helping young people achieve more has led her to serve on several local boards, in classroom programs and on the sports field.
 Along with her husband, she is an active supporter of international amateur golf, hosting teams from Great Britain and Ireland for many competitions over the past decade.

 Williamson splits her time between New York City and Sea Island, Georgia.
-She is the mother of 4 and just welcomed her first grandchild, Charlie.
+She is the mother of four.

 The Honorable Bill Bradley